abapGit/docs.abapgit.org/src/development-guide/user-interface/developing-ui-tables.md

 table tr[data-kind="error"] { background-color: red; }
 ```

+If you use 2-level header and pass `iv_group_id` it will also appear as a `data-gid` attribute in all relevant cells.

 ## Cell rendering

 You can define your column so that the `column_id` and the field to take a value from have different names.
 In the example below the `iv_value` in `render_cell` will be taken from the `person_id` field in the table structure.